 There are lots of wild leaves perfect for a spring salads – a favourite is hedge garlic.

-Elderflower fritters were a universal success.
-Dipped in a thick batter (made with eggs from the farm, of course!), deep fried and then sprinkled with a little icing sugar, they disappeared almost as soon as they emerged from the pan!
+Elderflower fritters are a universal success.
+Dipped in a batter, deep fried and then sprinkled with a little icing sugar, they disappeared almost as soon as they emerged from the pan!

 Ok, so the wild food salad included a few less seasonal ingredients, but it did contain many different wild greens: dandelion leaves, hawthorn leaves, hedge garlic, dead nettle tips and the tips of cleavers.